You Already Know About Sleep Hygiene. It’s Not Helping.

 What Actually Works for Chronic Insomnia

-CBT-I is the most effective long-term treatment for chronic insomnia.
-It outperforms sleep medication in head-to-head studies, and unlike medication, its effects persist after treatment ends because it targets the underlying drivers rather than suppressing symptoms.
+CBT-I is the recommended first-line treatment for chronic insomnia in adults, according to the American College of Physicians clinical practice guideline.
+The American Academy of Sleep Medicine reaches the same conclusion.
+Head-to-head trials, including a 2018 meta-analysis in Annals of Internal Medicine, found CBT-I matches or outperforms sleep medications, and unlike medication its effects persist after treatment ends because it targets the underlying drivers rather than suppressing symptoms.

 CBT-I typically includes: